 India’s clothing industry is an enterprise of Rs -1 trillion.
-Nearly 33 percent of its knitwear output and around 20 percent of its woven-garment production join export industries, by both volume.
+Nearly 33 per cent of its knitwear output and around 20 per cent of its woven-garment production join export industries, by both volumes.

 The sector includes over one lakh unit and hires over 6 million employees in almost exact ratio, both directly and indirectly.

 The indirect fraction helps maintain the direct production industry in the form of articles related to the clothing industry, such as sewing/embroidery thread, buttons, buckles, zippers, metal plates, cardboard sheets, plastic butterflies and packaging materials.

 The organized sector of the clothing industry is approximately 20 % of the total business sector, with the main focus being on exports.
 These are typically restricted companies, and the others are patented or partnership companies.